-To summarize, we have analyzed 144 possibilities corresponding to hermitian texture six zero lepton mass matrices to check for their viability against current neutrino oscillation data.
-For each of these mass matrices, various cases have been considered in the analysis, for example, normal hierarchy, inverted hierarchy and degenerate neutrinos for both Majorana as well as Dirac neutrinos.
-For Majorana neutrinos with normal hierarchy, out of 144, only 16 combinations are compatible with current neutrino oscillation data at $3\sigma$ C.L..
+To summarize, we have analyzed 144 combinations corresponding to hermitian texture six zero lepton mass matrices to check for their viability against current neutrino oscillation data.
+For each combination of mass matrices, various cases have been considered in the analysis, for example, normal hierarchy, inverted hierarchy and degenerate neutrinos for both Majorana as well as Dirac neutrinos.
+For Majorana neutrinos with normal hierarchy out of 144, only 16 combinations are compatible with current neutrino oscillation data at $3\sigma$ C.L..
 The above mentioned texture combinations are found to be compatible with current data even at $2\sigma$ level.
-The 16 viable combinations can be grouped in four sets such that the matrices placed in each set are isomeric to each other with regards to their predictions for lepton masses and flavor mixing parameters.
-It is important to note that these four sets can be experimentally distinguished from each other with more precise measurements of $\theta_{23}$ and $\theta_{13}$.
-The ranges of neutrino masses, the PMNS matrix, Jarlskog's rephasing parameter $\rm J_{l}$, Dirac like CP violating phase $\rm \delta_{l}$ and effective neutrino mass $\rm \langle m_{ee} \rm \rangle $, calculated for viable combinations are in agreement with the ranges obtained in other such analysis.
-We find that inverted hierarchy and degenerate neutrinos are completely ruled out for texture six zero Majorana neutrinos.
-Interestingly, for Dirac neutrinos none of the 144 combinations is viable for normal hierarchy, inverted hierarchy as well as degenerate neutrinos, thus ruling out Dirac neutrinos completely for hermitian texture six zero lepton mass matrices.
+The 16 viable combinations can be grouped in four sets such that the matrices placed in each set are similar with regards to their predictions for lepton masses and flavor mixing parameters.
+It is important to note that these four sets can be experimentally distinguished from each other with more precise measurements of $\theta_{13}$ and $\theta_{23}$.
+The ranges of neutrino masses, the PMNS matrix, Jarlskog's rephasing parameter $J_{l}$, Dirac like CP violating phase $\delta_{l}$ and effective neutrino mass $\langle m_{ee} \rangle $, calculated for each of the viable combination, are in agreement with the ranges obtained in other such analyses.
+We find that inverted hierarchy and degenerate neutrinos are ruled out for texture six zero Majorana neutrinos.
+Interestingly, for Dirac neutrinos none of the 144 combinations is viable for normal hierarchy, inverted hierarchy as well as degenerate neutrinos, thus ruling out Dirac neutrinos for texture six zero lepton mass matrices.